-Customer satisfaction is important to us, which is why we use the NPS (Net Promoter Score) and FCR (First Contact Resolution) performance indicators to measure it.
-In 2022, our NPS score remained the same, while our FCR score slightly improved from 2021.
+Customer satisfaction is important to us, which is why we measure it with the NPS (Net Promoter Score) and FCR (First Contact Resolution) performance indicators reported below.
+In 2023, the figures remained roughly at the same level as the previous year.